Skip to content

 When hydrating a complex, pre-built UI hierarchy, calling Flux.edit individually on every child creates verbose, hard-to-maintain code.

-Flux.Find provides a suite of Selectors for inline deep queries.
+Flux.Find provides a set of Selectors for inline deep queries.
 Place a selector in the array portion of your Flux.edit table to find a descendant and apply a nested Flux.edit to it, all in one declarative block.

 Available Selectors